gearglow/ReptiliaWithATwist/The List - Notes.md

 - How to neutralize dementors: sink them.
 They cause everything around them to freeze, so they'll end up encasing themselves in ice.

 - Elysia gets Luna and Hermione dragonhide jackets and boots like hers and Robbie's.
 Luna gets Australian Opal-Eye, and Hermione gets Chinese Fireball.
+They have their Marauder names on the back in a rock star font.

+- Izzy hits it off immediately with the Furies.

+- Ellie and Izzy agree that they'll fight purely with muggle martial arts for their wandless duel.